 She made it ahead of time and warmed it up gently in the oven, covered with foil.
 I do the same thing, but we go right to the Christmas tree and turn to orange juice, coffee, and this simple and wonderful cake as a breather.
 Country-style sausage patties, scrambled eggs, cream gravy, and biscuits follow, once every present has been opened, and all that holds us until a Christmas dinner much later in the day.

-I love this time of year, and I love going to my local grocery store and seeing a major section of the green metal shelves lining the baking aisle completely empty, except for a snowy dusting of flour.
+I love this celebrations, especially the end of the year festivities which begin at Halloween and run through Thanksgiving, Christmas, and New Year festivities.
+I love going to my local grocery store and seeing a major section of the green metal shelves lining the baking aisle completely empty, except for a snowy dusting of flour.
 Clearly, people who don’t bake constantly turn to it and hooray for that!
 I hope this time of year pleases you, whether you decorate, bake, and watch favorite movies, or whether you travel, hibernate, or pass the time in simple ways.

 - 1½ cups light brown sugar

 - 3 tablespoons ground cinnamon

 - 1½ cups coarsely chopped pecans

 - ¾ cup (1½ sticks) butter, melted

 - 3 teaspoons baking powder